Germany: Police raid COVID skeptics over alleged assassination plot | DW | 15.12.2021

 Police in the German state of Saxony raided several locations in Dresden on Wednesday after online threats were made against state premier Michael Kretschmer and other members of the state government.

 In Dresden, police searched five properties, and another place was being searched in the nearby town of Heidenau.
-Police have reason to believe the suspects were preparing to carry out violent acts.
+Poilice suspect preparations for carrying out violent acts were underway.

 Saxony's police announced the operation in a series of posts on Twitter.